kuhn-ruess/cmdbsyncer-docs/docs/ansible/projects.md

 | One Ansible target system, all hosts feed the same rules | Stay project-less.
 Use the default `ansible` provider. |
 | Two distinct rule worlds (prod vs. dev, Linux vs. Windows, customer-A vs. customer-B) that must not bleed into each other | Create one project per world; assign rules accordingly; pick the matching provider per playbook. |
 | One shared rule set with a few project-specific overrides | Today: duplicate the shared rule into both projects.
 (Cascade is on the wishlist; no project = global is the only built-in cascade.) |

+## The project workspace

+**Modules → Ansible → Projects** is the entry point.
+Click a project's name to open its detail page — that's the project-scoped workspace where all four rule types for the project show up in one place:

+- Filter Rules
+- Rewrite Attributes
+- Ansible Attributes (custom variables)
+- Playbook Fire Rules

+Each section has a **+ New** button that opens the matching rule editor with the project pre-selected, and lands you back on the project page after save.
+The flat list views under the same Ansible menu remain available for cross-project work — they're sorted by project and inject a banner row at every transition so you can scan many projects at once.

 ## Creating a project